Electric Scooter Injury and Accident Liability

 2. There is no frame protection from motor vehicles in case of a collision.

-3. Electric scooters are not made to handle ill-equipped, aging, bombed-out city streets, and even a small pothole can cause accidents.
+3. Electric scooters are not designed to handle poorly maintained or damaged city streets, and even a small pothole can cause accidents.

-4. Occasionally, defective or malfunctioning scooters can create a problem.
+4. Occasionally, defective or malfunctioning scooters can cause problems.

 Who is liable?

 In Nevada, the at-fault party in a collision is financially responsible for the damages.
-The victim's attorney must prove that the other driver's inattentiveness, confusion, and recklessness caused an accident and then file a liability claim against the at-fault driver's insurance.
+The victim's attorney must prove that the other driver's inattentiveness, confusion, and recklessness caused the accident and file a liability claim against the at-fault party's insurance provider.
 Even if the victim is partially at fault, they may still be eligible for compensation under comparative negligence law.
 For more information, call us at 702-432-1000.

 Common injuries